 - Porches may be composed of a variety of materials including: brick, stucco, cast stone (details), wood, or composite. - Utilize wood or pre-fabricated columns of classical proportions (manufacturer and drawings of same must be submitted to the ARC for approval). - Wood posts and piers are permitted. - Stoops shall be made of wood, brick, stone, or concrete.
 If concrete, a stoop shall have walls of brick or stucco. - Metal elements shall be galvanized steel, anodized or ESP aluminum, marine-grade aluminum, stainless steel, copper, cast iron, or wrought iron.
-All metal elements shall be painted except copper and stainless steel. - Porch floors shall be made of wood, composite wood, or masonry.
-If masonry, the walls shall also be masonry. - Balconies and bays must have consistent materials as the main mass of the building or approved by the ARC.
+All metal elements shall be painted except copper and stainless steel. - Porch floors shall be constructed of wood, composite wood, or masonry (brick or concrete).
+If masonry, the foundation shall also be masonry, but construction above floor can be wood if desired. - Balconies and bays must have consistent materials as the main mass of the building or approved by the ARC.

-- Porch ceilings may be paneled with painted wood or composite; exposed joists shall be painted or stained. - All exposed porch and balcony wood is to be pressure treated; if painted, prime on all sides prior to installation. - Required structural connectors at all exposed roofs shall be concealed from view unless ornamental in nature as determined by the ARC - Porches must have a minimum 8 ft. depth as measured from the face of the wall to the outer edge of porch decking. - Porch openings to be no more squat than a square. - Wood posts shall be no less than 6 x 6 nominal dimension. - Decks shall be located only in rear yards and where not easily visible from roads or paths. - Arcades and breezeways should have vertically proportioned openings. - Balconies shall be structurally supported by brackets. - Any cantilevered bay must be supported by brackets or have the appearance of support. - Stacked columns shall have a centerline that extends through the second floor beam and column to the first floor beam and column.
+- Porch ceilings may be paneled with painted wood or composite; exposed joists shall be painted or stained. - All exposed porch and balcony wood is to be pressure treated; if painted, prime on all sides prior to installation. - Required structural connectors at all exposed roofs shall be concealed from view unless ornamental in nature as determined by the ARC - · Porches must have a minimum 8 ft. depth as measured from the face of the wall to the outer edge of porch decking. - Porch openings and column spacing to be no more wide than tall. - Wood posts shall be no less than 6 x 6 nominal dimension. - Permanent screen enclosures for porches must be installed such that the screen frame results in vertically proportioned panels.
+Screen frame should be a material that reflects the rest of the house (typically wood). - Retractable or seasoanl screen enclosures for porches must have low profile tracks and hidden motors and roll housings. - Decks shall be located only in rear yards and where not easily visible from roads or paths. - Arcades and breezeways should have vertically proportioned openings. - Balconies shall be structurally supported by brackets. - Any cantilevered bay must be supported by brackets or have the appearance of support. - Stacked columns shall have a centerline that extends through the second floor beam and column to the first floor beam and column.
 When using round columns, the second floor column should have a narrower diameter than the first floor column diameter. - The shaft nearest the top of column must align with the porch beam above. - Beams shall be centered on the column and adjusted accordingly.
 The width of the beam, as measured from the outside face of the finished beam, shall be no wider than the shaft nearest the top of the column. - All corner trim shall be $5/4 \times 6$ nominal min. in width and rest on top of the water table. - All porches shall be no lower than 30" above grade.

-- Face of porch beams not aligned with neck of column. - Pilasters projecting more than 1/4 of their width. - Engaged columns projecting less than 3/4 of their diameter. - Using ogee moulding as a cap or base of a post, column, corner board, etc. - Two-story columns in groups of less than 4. - Bay windows or balconies or canopies without brackets or visible means of support. - Improperly proportioned or detailed Classical Orders. - Extruded aluminum columns. - Round columns without entasis or proper Classical Order detailing. - Column bases protruding beyond the edge of porch flooring.
+- Face of porch beams not aligned with neck of column. - · Retractable screen tracks that are recessed in the sides of porch columns, leaving a split column look. - Pilasters projecting more than 1/4 of their width. - Engaged columns projecting less than 3/4 of their diameter. - Using ogee moulding as a cap or base of a post, column, corner board, etc. - Two-story columns in groups of less than 4. - Bay windows or balconies or canopies without brackets or visible means of support. - Improperly proportioned or detailed Classical Orders. - Extruded aluminum columns. - Round columns without entasis or proper Classical Order detailing. - Column bases protruding beyond the edge of porch flooring.

-Bays and balconies not supported by foundations or brackets
+X Bays and balconies not supported by foundations or brackets